 - There are no significant differences between carrying value and fair value of cash and current accounts with banks and balances with the Croatian National Bank given the short maturity of such assets. - Loans and advances to banks and customers are presented net of impairment allowance.
 The estimated fair value of loans and advances represents the discounted amount of the estimated future cash flows expected to be received.
-Expected future cash flows are discounted at current market rates and are estimated based on the credit risk of the counterparty and any existing indication of impairment.
+Expected future cash flows are discounted at current market rates.
+Valuation of non-performing loans includes estimation and is therefore classified as Level 3 in fair value hierarchy, while performing part of the portfolio represents Level 2 due to observable market parameters used for valuation.
 Expected future impairment losses are not taken into account.
-The fair value of debt securities classified as loans and receivables, representing Croatian Government bonds, is measured using valuation techniques based on the yield curves created from interest rate quotations observed on the market and are consequently classified as Level 2 in the fair value hierarchy, while fair value of other debt securities classified as loans and receivables is measured using spreads associated with internal credit ratings of the issuers and these securities are classified as Level 3 in the fair value hierarchy. - The fair value of securities held to maturity for the Group is estimated to be HRK 210 million (2012: 212 million) and for the Bank HRK nil (2012: nil) with carrying values of HRK 210 million (2012: HRK 208 million) and HRK nil (2012: nil) for the Group and the Bank respectively.
-The fair value of securities held to maturity is calculated based on their quoted market price. - The estimated fair value of fixed-interest term deposits is based on the expected cash flows discounted using current market rates.
+The fair value of debt securities classified as loans and receivables, representing Croatian Government bonds, is measured using valuation techniques based on the yield curves created from interest rate quotations observed on the market and are consequently classified as Level 2 in the fair value hierarchy, while fair value of other debt securities classified as loans and receivables is measured using spreads associated with internal credit ratings of the issuers and these securities are classified as Level 3 in the fair value hierarchy. - The fair value of securities held to maturity is calculated based on their quoted market price. - The estimated fair value of fixed-interest term deposits is based on the expected cash flows discounted using current market rates.
 For demand deposits and deposits with no defined maturity, the fair value is determined to be the amount payable on demand.
-The value of customer relationships has not been taken into account. - The majority of interest-bearing borrowings carry floating interest rates which are linked to market and reprice regularly.
+The value of customer relationships has not been taken into account.
+Deposits and loans received are classified as Level 2 in the fair value hierarchy since the parameters used in valuation are market observable. - The majority of interest-bearing borrowings carry floating interest rates which are linked to market and reprice regularly.
 As such, the management believes that their carrying values approximate their fair values.